Team-Blurbit/Blurbit/README.md

 - [x] User can log out on the search page.
 - [x] User can view a map view of the phone's current surrounding location.
 - [x] User can see book stores in surrounding location as blue markers and view their name on click.
+- [x] User can see detailed information about the store name and hours on a details screen when clicking on a book store.
-- [ ] User can search a book by title.
+- [x] User can search a book by title.
+- [x] User can click on a review to see an expanded review screen.
+- [ ] Work in progress: user can view recommendations based on past searches.

 **Required Must-have Stories**
 * AS A user, I WANT to scan a barcode, SO THAT I can read reviews.